-Because We All Care is a new campaign led by the Care Quality Commission (CQC) and Healthwatch England in response to coronavirus (COVID-19).
+Because We All Care is a year-long campaign led by the Care Quality Commission (CQC) and Healthwatch England in response to coronavirus (COVID-19).
 As the country pulls together to recover from the impact of coronavirus, Because We All Care aims to encourage more people to share their experiences of care to help the NHS and social care services identify and address quality issues and provide the best care possible.

 If you work for a health or social care service or support patients and service users, join the campaign to help spread the word and help more people to have their say on health and social care!
 The campaign is supported by CQC and Healthwatch but anyone can take part, whether you run a social care or NHS service, work for a charity or just want to encourage more people to share their experiences of care.

 Our research indicates that people support health and care services more than ever and want to do more to support them in the aftermath of the coronavirus crisis.
 This year-long campaign aims to harness this by supporting more people to have their say.
 We want to promote the positive benefits of sharing feedback on care - either with providers directly or third-parties such as CQC and Healthwatch - and how that can help services to provide the best possible level of care.
 Over the long-term, the campaign aims to help create an environment where sharing feedback on care becomes the norm.

 We've produced a range of resources to help you get involved in the campaign, sharing content throughout 2020 to keep up the campaign’s momentum.
 You can also use the campaign yourself to get feedback from those you support.

 The campaign will be promoted through a combination of traditional and social media activity to reach as many people as possible.
 You can help to support this by sharing the posts and materials to encourage feedback for your organisation, by:

 - Sharing campaign messaging and assets on social media (outlined in this toolkit)